\(\newcommand{L}[1]{\| #1 \|}\newcommand{VL}[1]{\L{ \vec{#1} }}\newcommand{R}[1]{\operatorname{Re}\,(#1)}\newcommand{I}[1]{\operatorname{Im}\, (#1)}\)

 >>> import numpy as np

-This Python code imports the module called numpy
+This Python code imports the module called numpy and gives it the new

-name np
+name np.

 >>> type(np)